--- Simple logic gates ---

 In terms of the assessment statement, how would we define boolean operators?

-Well, there are actually two ways of "defining" boolean operators, one is with truth tables (see the next assessment statement) and one is the dictionary way.
+Well, there are actually a couple of ways of "defining" boolean operators, one is with truth tables (see the next assessment statement), and one is the dictionary way.
 This assessment statement deals with the dictionary way.
 (But even the "dictionary" way can be either in terms of logic gates in the circuitry of computers, or in terms of boolean programming constructs - see the "Details" below.)

-OR - at least one of the boolean variables must be true for the overall expression to be true.
+OR - the overall expression is true if at least one of the boolean values is true.

 (Alternatively, "returns the opposite boolean value of an AND expression").